• Home

 • Leftover dirty rice can be stored in the refrigerator for up to 3 days and reheated in the microwave or on the stovetop.

-Q: Can I make this in advance?
+Can I make dirty rice in advance?

 Related posts: